 The software and hardware that must be uncompromised for a system to work correctly is called the trusted computing base, or TCB.
 In Conclave the TCB includes the CPU itself, the patchable microcode of the CPU, and all software running inside the enclave - both your code and the Conclave runtime.

 A major goal in secure systems design is to minimise the size of the TCB.
-This is for two reasons.
+This is for two reasons which will be discussed in the following section on security.

-It's always been good design to minimise the amount of code that handles potentially malicious data and enclaves give you an even greater incentive to do so.
+It's always been good design to minimise the amount of code that handles potentially malicious data, and enclaves give you an even greater incentive to do so.
 That's because enclaves don't magically make the software inside them un-hackable.
-They protect the code and its memory from outside interference by the owner of the computer (and any hackers that gained access to the operating system) but if the code running inside the enclave has a bug that can be used to get in those protections are of no use.
-Thus it's important for an enclave to be written securely.
+They protect the code and its memory from outside interference by the owner of the computer (and any hackers that gained access to the operating system).
+However, if the code running inside the enclave has a bug that can be used to get in, those protections are of no use.
+Thus, it's important for an enclave to be written securely.

 Whilst garbage collected/type safe programs are much safer than programs written in C, they aren't immune to vulnerabilities.
 Watch out for very generic reflective code like object serialization frameworks, that could be tricked into deserializing malicious streams.